hgiesel/vim-motion-sickness/README.md

 | `iI`        | select current indent leven and above going beyond empty lines |
 | `aI`        | select current indent level and above, and first line of one indent level below going beyond empty lines |

-* these were built to imitate `ip`/`ap` on some level, but also offer many more uses
+These were built to imitate `ip`/`ap` on some level, but also offer many more uses.
-* `aI` can extends either only to the top, or to the bottom as well
+Special command `aI` can extend either only to the top, or to the bottom as well.
-  * defined in the global variable `g:aI_reach_down` , which can be `v:true`, or `v:false`
+Defined in the global variable `g:aI_reach_down` , which can be `v:true`, or `v:false`.
-  * in languages which are indent heavy, like Python or Haskell, reach down is discouraged
+In languages which are indent heavy, like Python or Haskell, reach down is discouraged.

 ## Symbol motions